kalverra/crypto-1/week-3/collision-resistance-and-hmacs.md

 ![Alt text](merkle-damgard.png)

-This paradigm of `compression -> hash` is used in pretty much all hash functions today, and that's because of a theorem that states that if a little compression function is collisions resistant, then so will the big-boy version.
+This paradigm of `compression -> hash` is used in pretty much all hash functions today, and that's because of a theorem that states that if a little compression function is collision resistant, then so will the big-boy version.

 ## HMACs